-5 If required, the lighter illumination ring can be pulled free and withdrawn from the facia.
+circuit from the air-cored gauge terminals. and release the lighter body from the Undo the two retaining screws, and remove illumination ring.
+5 If required, the lighter illumination ring can the fuel/temperature gauge from the panel be pulled free and withdrawn from the facia.